 The social epidemiology concentration prepares students to be public health leaders that use the methodological approaches of biostatistics and epidemiology to investigate and reduce health inequalities.
 This concentration focuses on social determinants of health as causes of health disparities and examines the role of concepts such as power and social context.
 Students learn to use data to inform research, policy, and intervention efforts that lead to effective action aimed at eliminating health inequalities.

-During the final year of instruction, students gain practical experience working in the public health field while completing the required practicum.
+During the final year of instruction, students gain real-world experience working in the public health field while completing the required practicum.
 The practicum includes nine months of professional practice and provides students with a structured and integrated application of their coursework.
 There are a variety of practicum site opportunities available to students that represent a range of settings (e.g. governmental agencies, community-based organizations, health care delivery systems) and public health topics (e.g. sexual/reproductive health, childhood nutrition, refugee and immigrant health).
 Students choose from an approved list of opportunities and are matched to a practicum site based on their interests and career goals.

 The Master of Public Health degree may also be expanded to include select graduate certificate programs covering particular areas of interest.
 Students participating in a combined MPH/certificate program should consult with their academic advisor to determine what coursework might count toward both programs.
 A separate application process for the certificate is required.
 Students who are interested in any of the following combination programs should contact the Graduate Student Services Office for additional information.